For all enquiries, available Edition number and price needs to be confirmed by The Artist before quoting for each enquiry.

 As a photographer, I try to create a stage worthy of a performer like the great white shark whenever I have the opportunity.
 As such, I pay a huge amount of attention to detail in my backgrounds, doing whatever I can to maximise the potential available on each given day.
 False Bay, near the South Western tip of Africa, is blessed with beautiful scenery, wildlife and vistas.
 The bay’s moody visage is often set alight by shafts of sunlight that squeeze through breaks inclouds as if at the hands of a stage-lighting choreographer.

-Observing shafts of light dancing down on a seascape whilst waiting for a predator to spring into action is akin to watching old World War II films where huge, single-beamed searchlights were cast skywards at night, trying to unveil the approaching enemy warplanes.
+Observing shafts of light dancing down on a seascape whilst waiting for a predator to sPrint into action is akin to watching old World War II films where huge, single-beamed searchlights were cast skywards at night, trying to unveil the approaching enemy warplanes.
 When I see these opportunities I therefore do everything I possibly can to position my subject in the most beautiful scene possible.
 There are so many days where I am lying on the deck of our boat, camera at the ready, subconsciously willing the shark to appear, only to be disappointed and left with photo dreams and ‘what if's' as my only spoils.

 As a photographer, the beauty is not just in the image itself but also in all the hope and hard work it takes to make it happen, and the rush of delight felt in that split second when it all comes together in a fantastic shot.